 /

-Raise your hand if the following has ever happened to you: You’re in a meeting at a new company.
-A lot of Three Letter Acronyms (TLAs) are being thrown around.
+If the following has ever happened to you, raise your hand: You’re in a meeting at a new company or client.
+A lot of three-letter acronyms (TLAs) are being thrown around.

 You don’t know what some of them mean.
-You don’t want to appear foolish, so you pretend to understand each abbreviation while discretely jotting down as many of them as you can on your notepad.
-As soon as the meeting is over, you rush to your computer or you pick up your smartphone and search for definitions of the terms you just heard.
+You don’t want to appear foolish, so you pretend to understand each abbreviation while discreetly jotting down as many of them as possible on your notepad.
+When the meeting is over, you rush to your computer or grab your smartphone and search for definitions of the terms you just heard.

-Don’t worry, we’ve all experienced acronym confusion at some point.
-The worlds of CRM and inbound marketing are brimming with jargon and acronyms.
-To help you catch up we’ve created a quick guide that will make you better prepared for a TLA-rich environment.
+You’re not alone—we’ve all experienced acronym confusion at some point.
+The worlds of CRM and digital marketing are brimming with jargon and acronyms.

 Here are some common acronyms you’ll see and hear that relate to marketing, leads, prospects, management, reporting, and more.